Azure/azure-devtestlab/VstsTasks/docs/overview.md

 **Environment Name** - Name of the environment to be deleted.

-For more information on [Creating and Deleting environments.](https://blogs.msdn.microsoft.com/devtestlab/2018/07/11/integrate-azure-devtest-labs-environments-into-your-vsts-continuous-integration-and-delivery-pipeline/)
+For more information about creating and deleting environments, refer to [Integrate Azure DevTest Labs Environments into your VSTS continuous integration and delivery pipeline.](https://blogs.msdn.microsoft.com/devtestlab/2018/07/11/integrate-azure-devtest-labs-environments-into-your-vsts-continuous-integration-and-delivery-pipeline/)